-PHIL2120 Topics in analytic philosophy (6 credits) An advanced introduction to contemporary philosophy, this course will focus on three areas of lively current debate.
+PHIL2120 Topics in analytic philosophy (6 credits) An advanced introduction to contemporary philosophy, this course will focus on a few areas of lively current debate.
 Students will have an opportunity to critically examine a sample of the best recent work in analytic philosophy.
-Careful attention will be paid to the roots of these debates in the work of Frege, Russell, Moore and Wittgenstein.
-Topics will include: skepticism, vagueness, and causation.
-Assessment: 100% coursework PHIL2130 Philosophy of the sciences (6 credits) If we want to find out about the world around us, we look to science to provide the answers to our questions.
+Careful attention will be paid to the roots of these debates in early analytic philosophy.
+Assessment: 100% coursework.

+PHIL2130 Philosophy of the sciences (6 credits) If we want to find out about the world around us, we look to science to provide the answers to our questions.
 But why?
 What justifies our faith in this enterprise?
-In this course, we shall investigate two related questions.
+In this course, we shall investigate three related questions.
 First, what is the scientific method?
 We shall examine answers ranging from the rigid prescriptions of Popper to the anarchism of Feyerabend.
 Second, what reason do we have to think that the explanations provided by science are true?
 Here the answers range from optimism based on the success of science, to pessimism based on our repeated rejection of past theories.
 Along the way, we shall critically consider notions such as progress, objectivity, and the difference between science and non-science.
 We shall examine how philosophical questions arise in actual scientific practice.
-What examples are selected for this purpose will, to some extent, be determined by the interests of students.
+Third, what is the relation between science and society?
+PHIL2140 Philosophy of social science (6 credits) The social sciences have descriptive and normative components.
+They attempt to understand and explain human life and activities.
+But they also provide the basis for, or make, recommendations about how human life and activity should be.
+The course will look at one or both of these aspects of the social sciences.
+Some of the social sciences, such as economics, are quite mathematical.
+In years in which these are studied, students should be prepared to discuss the interpretation and implications of major theorems, such as Arrow's impossibility theorem in social choice theory, or Harsanyi's aggregation theorem in welfare economics.
 Assessment: 100% coursework.